Tuxzie/Virtualization-OperatingSystems/OS-Integrity-Booting.md

 if using that OS for a Virtual Machine.

 If you plan to do virtualization/VM you'll need to enable the Virtualization option in the BIOS for the motherboard and respective CPU (AMD or Intel).
+Then you can use VirtualBox/VMM/etc. to start the booting process for the OS you want.

 ## Partitioning Storage, USB Image Writer/RUFUS, BIOS/VM, and Verify Integrity
   If you want to dual-boot or boot more than a single OS, it is necessary and wise to partition the disk size to